ministryofjustice/itpolicycontent/content/confluence/acceptable-use.md

 <table border='1'>
 <tr>
-<td>This policy applies to all staff and contractors who work for the MOJ.</td>
+<td>This guidance applies to all staff and contractors who work for the MOJ.</td>
 </tr>
 </table>

 Everyone working at the MOJ has access to MOJ Information Technology (IT) resources.
 You must use them in an acceptable way.
-This policy explains what that means.
+This guidance explains what that means.
+The definitive list of Acceptable Use Policy statements is [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-acceptable-use-policy/).

 ## Summary